Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Oswald Peraza At The Plate

-- In five games this year, Peraza has picked up an RBI, with more than one RBI once.
+- In seven games this year, Peraza has picked up an RBI, with more than one RBI once.

-- He has scored in seven of 26 games so far this season.
+- He has scored in seven of 30 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.